Fra-Sti/WebApp/README.md

 # WebApp
-Homepage Template for Meteobridge nano SD (and pro) whith the look&feel of an App.
+Homepage template for Meteobridge nano SD (and pro) whith the look&feel of an App.

 Watch it live at http://www.wetter-neckargemuend.de